PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 choose renewable electricity sources if available

-avoid unnecessary electrical appliances, and choose those most highly rated for energy efficiency
+avoid unnecessary electronic devices, electrical appliances and power tools, and choose those most highly rated for energy efficiency

-a microwave oven cooks faster and with less energy than other electric cooking
+a microwave oven cooks faster and with less energy than other electric cooking; induction is the most energy efficient form of electric cooking; boil water in an electric kettle

 a pressure cooker uses 50-75% less energy than cooking in normal pots